aai-institute/pyDVL/docs/getting-started/installation.md

-[memcached](https://memcached.org/) is an in-memory key-value store accessible over the network. pyDVL uses it to cache the computation of the utility function and speed-up some computations (in particular, semi-value computations with the [PermutationSampler][pydvl.value.sampler.PermutationSampler] but other methods may benefit as well).
+[memcached](https://memcached.org/) is an in-memory key-value store accessible over the network. pyDVL uses it to cache the computation of the utility function and speed up some computations (in particular, semi-value computations with the [PermutationSampler][pydvl.value.sampler.PermutationSampler] but other methods may benefit as well).